hgn/net-applet-shuffler/README.md

 * setting special sysctls on all receiver machines
 * rate limiting (via netem) the bandwidth at all middle boxes
 * start n netperf client and server instances and transmit m bytes each
-* capture PCAP files on machine "alpha" and "beta" and download the file locally if netperf is finished
+* capture PCAP files on machine "alpha" and "beta" and download the file locally when netperf is finished

 See the end of this file for more examples!

-Writing own applets is simple, applets already provides some common functionality for you.
+Writing own applets is simple, nas already provides some common functionality for you.
 For example wrapping ssh and scp.

 Executing applets one after another manually by hand is error prone and